glegoux/jekyll-tech-blog/src/_posts/2022-11-01-my-tech-blog-on-medium.md

 {% include article-google-drawing.html title="Migration from glegoux.com to Medium" src="https://docs.google.com/drawings/d/e/2PACX-1vRwK7XcVBBYBxZhx3_nqSjUF4boYbf9BBdHP-HJYOlx2vX2Pe_scKcZTZFys9K5BEaaYmrGPN_3WziZ/pub?w=798&h=100" %}

-After evaluating the market of online editors, and testing Medium, here are the pros and cons of using Medium vs. my personal blog that explains my choice:
+After evaluating the market of online editors, and testing Medium, here are the pros and cons of using Medium vs. my personal blog that explain my choice:

 ❎ Pros:
 * Medium editor is quicker and more handy in updating a post with simple assets like text and images, more intuitive than YAFIYGI, and with instant updates without delay during the deployment of new content with Jekyll